 - A. Purchases requiring formal competitive bid process.
 All purchases of goods and general services, as defined above which are listed on a requisition to an individual vendor, and which are anticipated to exceed the limit set annually by the Board of Finance shall be made by sealed competitive bid as described in § 23-17 of this article.
 Purchase requisitions shall not be split to avoid this requirement.
-In accordance with C.G.S. § 7-148v, as amended, said limit set by the Board of Finance shall not exceed \$7,500 ten thousand dollars (\$10,000.00) or such other maximum amount as set by said statute. - B. Purchases requiring informal competitive quotation process.
-Purchases of goods or general services which are in excess of three thousand dollars (\$3,000.00) but are less than the limit set by the Board of Finance-ten thousand dollars (\$10,000.00), shall be based upon price quotations.
+In accordance with C.G.S. § 7-148v, as amended, said limit set by the Board of Finance shall not exceed twenty-five ten thousand dollars (\$25,000.00) (\$10,000.00) or such other maximum amount as set by said statute. - B. Purchases requiring informal competitive quotation process.
+Purchases of goods or general services which are in excess of ten three thousand dollars (\$10,000.00) (\$3,000.00) but are less than ten twenty-five thousand dollars (\$10,000.00), (\$25,000.00) shall be based upon price quotations.
 Purchase requisitions shall not be split to avoid this requirement.
 Upon compliance with this section, a purchase order shall be issued. - (1) Price quotations, either oral or written, shall be solicited from at least three (3) vendors or service providers or obtained from current catalogues or price sheets.
 The refusal to quote from an otherwise valid supplier shall qualify as a quotation.
 The process shall be documented in writing by the purchaser.
 If a single reasonable source exists for the purchase, this shall be documented in writing. - (2) A purchase of goods or general services shall be counted as one (1) purchase for like items.
-Unlike items, grouped together on one (1) purchase requisition, shall require price quotations only for those items on the purchase requisition that are in excess of three (\$3,000.00) thousand dollars.
+Unlike items, grouped together on one (1) purchase requisition, shall require price quotations only for those items on the purchase requisition that are in excess of ten three (\$3,000.00)

+- thousand dollars (\$10,000.00).
 The determination of like and unlike items shall be based on the commodity codes assigned such items under the then current City financial system. - (3) The soliciting of price quotations may be waived for any critical emergency, as defined above, or for any of the reasons for waiving a bid process in § 23-18.3B.
 Said waivers shall require the approval of the department head or designee, who shall certify in writing to the purchasing agent the need for a waiver, and the approval of the purchasing agent or designee.
 No further approval shall be required.
 Said waivers shall be included in the purchasing agent's quarterly report.